 What can you do?

-If you find yourself in a similar situation as the one described above – call for help.
+If you find yourself in a similar situation like the one described above – call for help.
 It is unlikely you can resolve it on your own for that simple reason that you are involved in it.
 So please get in touch if you need our help.
-We work globally – also in .
+We work globally.